 - Add in the potatoes with the veggie stock and the soaked soy curls.
 (The soy curls should have absorbed most of the liquid by now)

 - Bring the stew to a simmer and stir in the nutritional yeast.
-Cook for about 20 minutes until the potatoes are cooked through and the soy curls are nice and tender.
-Remove from heat and stir in the fresh tomatoes, parsley and ground flax.
+Cook for about 20 minutes until the potatoes are cooked through and the soy curls are nice and tender to your liking.
+Remove from heat and stir in the fresh tomatoes, parsley and ground flax chia mix.
 Adjust seasonings to taste with sea salt and black pepper.

-- Allow the stew to sit covered for about 15 minutes before serving for the flavors to marry and to thicken up from the flax seeds.
+- Allow the stew to sit covered for about 15 minutes before serving for the flavors to marry and to thicken up.
 If you want to serve this as a soup juts omit the ground flax or add a little more veggie stock to thin it out.